Bewdley railway station: Bewdley Tunnel

 Just to the East of the station lies the 480 yd-long Bewdley Tunnel.

 Future services

 Due to heavy congestion in the Wyre Forest, there have been calls for Bewdley station to be returned to the National Rail network.
 The idea of Kidderminster to Bewdley trains has been discussed at meetings with Central Trains, its successors London Midland, West Midlands Trains and Chiltern Railways.
 The obstacle was always the question of who would provide the infrastructure and staff.
 New services could run further than Kidderminster, to Birmingham, Dudley or London.
-West Midlands Trains says it plans to operate extensions of services from Kidderminster to the station by December 2019.
+West Midlands Trains said it planned to operate extensions of services from Kidderminster to the station by December 2019, though this has yet to occur.

 Famous Media Appearances

 Bewdley Railway Station has been used as a location for a number of television and cinema productions.
 These include the 1992 film Howards End, the 2007 film Woes of the Departed, and, as "Musborough Junction" station, the opening scenes of the 1984 BBC Television adaptation of the John Masefield novel The Box of Delights (keen-eyed viewers will spot the Bewdley station sign reflected in a window).